Sage-Bionetworks/portalsDocs/articles/annotation_and_query.md

 SELECT * FROM file WHERE parentId=="syn1524884"
 ```

-If we wanted to find all the sub-folders in this folder, we would do:
+If you wanted to find all the sub-folders in this folder, you would do:

 ```
 SELECT * FROM folder WHERE parentId=="syn1524884"
 ```

-If we wanted both files and folders, this would work:
+If you wanted both files and folders, this would work:

 ```
 SELECT * FROM entity WHERE parentId=="syn1524884"